zer0mania/aodscript/README.md

 input the id and press play in the audio tab under vizualizer

-- 1.2.2
+## 1.2.2

-optimizations and code clean up and yeahhh may be last update who knows
+- optimizations and code clean up and yeahhh
+- may be last update who knows

-- 1.2.1
+## 1.2.1

-bug fixes
+- bug fixes

-- 1.2
+## 1.2

-visualizer added
+- visualizer added
+- block spam
-stick Spam
+- stick spam
-slock Spam
-moved the ui a bit for easier navigation
+- moved the ui a bit for easier navigation

-- 1.1
+## 1.1

-rgb glow
+- rgb glow
-duping items
+- duping items
-network crash
+- network crash
-player tab for adjusting walkspeed and jumppower aswell as hipheight
+- player tab for adjusting walkspeed and jumppower aswell as hipheight

-- 1.0
+## 1.0
-server side audio
+- server side audio
-free items
+- free items